ImanovFuad/Python/Projects-using-PyOWM.md

 # Commercial projects using PyOWM

-  - PyOWM is used (and taught!) in one of the paid-what-you-want courses on [Next.xyz](https://www.next.xyz/public/course/python-open-weather-map)
+  - PyOWM is used (and taught!) in one of the pay-what-you-want courses on [Next.xyz](https://www.next.xyz/public/course/python-open-weather-map)